openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 6: Motor Force

 This parameter defines the motor force, when turning the lock.
-Setting of current torque  during travel of  bolt:
-1 = Automatic/normal (travel  according to  teach-in run parameters)
+<p&gtSetting of current torque  during travel of  bolt: <br /&gt1 = Automatic/normal (travel  according to  teach-in run parameters) <br /&gt2 = maximum</p&gt
-2 = maximum
 The following option values may be configured -:

 | Value  | Description |